The Hamptons shoreline at golden hour, Atlantic dunes and beach grass under a low summer sun

 The 1770 House

-"Six rooms above one of Long Island's finest restaurants.
+"Seven rooms above one of Long Island's finest restaurants, set in a 1770s gambrel-roofed house.
 The kind of inn where the floorboards creak and the wine list reads like a novel."

 9.2